jor25/Ant_Colony/README.md

 * Make global variables system arguments
 * Have ants collect path steps - this is maybe...
 * New heuristic to get ants out of death circle...
+    * implement ant lifespan
 * Implement maze function in the Wall class
+* Allow ants to move diagonally (8 degrees of motion instead of 4)

 ## Resources:
 * Dynamic Matplotlib